UCB Guidance for Furlough Exchange Program (FEP) Charges to Grants and Contracts

 In no case should a PI’s additional effort on grants and contracts cause the PI’s time and effort across all university activities to exceed 1 FTE.
 Effort reports therefore must reflect any change in effort associated with the FEP.
 Furthermore, awards that included academic year salary as all or part of mandatory cost sharing commitments (including voluntary cost share on federal projects) may be used for FEP only if alternate sources of cost sharing are identified.

-PIs should contact the SPO Research Analyst assigned to their department or research unit for additional guidance if they are unsure about a specific funding agency’s requirements relative to the FEP.
+PIs should contact the SPO Contract and Grant Officer assigned to their department or research unit for additional guidance if they are unsure about a specific funding agency’s requirements relative to the FEP.

 The National Science Foundation provided the following guidance to the University of California on the furlough, sent to Bill Clark at UC Santa Cruz from Jean Feldman at NSF.
 This guidance was incorporated in the above Q&A for Contract & Grant Officers Regarding the UC 2009–2010 Furlough Plan.